Secure Event-Triggered Distributed Kalman Filters for State Estimation over Wireless Sensor Networks: Secure Distributed Estimation Mechanism

 Using \eqref{ZEqnNum466700}, \eqref{ZEqnNum800097} can be rewritten as

 {After some manipulations, equation \eqref{ZEqnNum810116} becomes}

 with $\Upsilon _{m}$ defined in \eqref{ZEqnNum500695}.
 Then, using \eqref{ZEqnNum528573}, one can write \eqref{ZEqnNum297239} as

 After solving \eqref{ZEqnNum560131}, one has where $A_{0}$ and $B_{0}$ are given in \eqref{ZEqnNum594295}.
 This completes the proof of part 1.
 Based on Assumption 3, the distributed sensor network is always collectively observable.
 Thus, based on result provided in \cite{d6}, one can conclude that $A_{0}$ in \eqref{ZEqnNum925065} is always Schur and then the upper bound on state estimation error becomes \eqref{64)}.
-This completes the proof. \end{proof} Based on the attack detection approach presented in Algorithms 1 and 2, one can detect the attacker's misbehavior and estimate the actual state using the result presented in Theorem 6 and Algorithm 3.
+This completes the proof. \end{proof} { \textbf{Remark 7.} To recap, Theorems 1-3 aim to provide us theoretical analysis to show the vulnerability of event-triggered DKF mechanism to deception attack consist of reply attack and false data injection attack.
+Moreover, Theorems 4-5 aim to build a mechanism to detect these types of attacks on event-triggered DKF and to mitigate the effects of them.
+To this aim, the results of Theorems 4 and 5 are essential to develop an entropy estimation-based attack detection approach for the event-triggered DKF, and Theorem 6 and corresponding Algorithm 3 complete the machinery required for mitigation scheme by estimating the actual state based on the attack detection approach presented in Algorithms 1 and 2. }